pdf-association/arlington-pdf-model/gcxml/README.md

 **Note**: output might be too long to display in terminal, so it is recommended to always redirect the output to file.

-The XML version of the PDF DOM grammar (one XML file per PDF version) is created from the TSV files and written to the XML subfolder.
+The XML version of the PDF DOM grammar (one XML file per PDF version called `pdf_grammarX.Y.xml`) is created from the TSV files and written to the `./xml/` subfolder.

-All of the answers to queries are based on processing the XML files in the `xml` folder in the top-level folder.
+All of the answers to queries are based on processing the XML files in the `./xml/` folder in the top-level folder.